syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

 ![](Getting-Started-with-R_images/img10.png)

-_Bar Chart with RColorBrewer Palette_
+Bar Chart with RColorBrewer Palette
+{:.caption}

 When you finish, it is a good idea to restore the default palette and clean up: